varigence/docs/bimlflex/reference-documentation/settings/SsdtIncludeExternalDataSource.md

 # Include External Data Source

-Determines whether the External Data Source statement is included in the SSDT Project.
+Determines if the External Data Source statement is included in the SSDT Project.
 This relies on the ["SsdtIncludeExternalTables"](xref:bimlflex-app-reference-documentation-setting-SsdtIncludeCredential) setting being enabled.

 Notes: